manwar/theweeklychallenge/content/blog/localstack-aws-s3.md

 However, to install `boto3` module, we need to create virtual environment.

-And for virtual environment, we need to install `python-env` package first.
+And for virtual environment, we need to install `python3-venv` package first.

 <br>